awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-clientvpnendpoint.md

 `SplitTunnel`  <a name="cfn-ec2-clientvpnendpoint-splittunnel"></a>
 Indicates whether split\-tunnel is enabled on the AWS Client VPN endpoint\.
 By default, split\-tunnel on a VPN endpoint is disabled\.
-For information about split\-tunnel VPN endpoints, see [Split\-Tunnel AWS Client VPN Endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/split-tunnel-vpn.html) in the *AWS Client VPN Administrator Guide*\.
+For information about split\-tunnel VPN endpoints, see [Split\-tunnel AWS Client VPN endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/split-tunnel-vpn.html) in the * AWS Client VPN Administrator Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)